 20-hour training program may not be required for these positions:

 Maintenance Team (all trades, especially seeking expertise in residential plumbing and electrical)

 Long-term, experienced office administrative support

 Social media support including Facebook, Twitter, Instagram, and Tumblr; possibility to include working with youth, but training must be completed first.

 Volunteers help chaperone the drop-in center and are responsible for providing a safe and supportive place for LGBTQ youth.
-Each volunteer is asked to cover a minimum of one three hour shift per week in a scheduled shift, and commit to at least one year of volunteering.
+Volunteers build build healthy relationships with program participants and serve as both informal mentors, and role models for youth.
+Each volunteer is asked to cover a minimum of one three hour shift scheduled at the same time each week, and commit to at least one year of volunteering.
 Click here for full position description.
 The minimum age to be a drop-center volunteer is 23, or 24 if a former youth program participant.

 Support & Discussion Group Facilitators